matterhorn103/easyxtb/README.md

 By taking care of file I/O and command line invocation it aims to make it trivial to run xtb programmatically.
 The package's design enables both straightforward acquisition of key results and full control over run options.

+`easyxtb` is available to download from [PyPI](https://pypi.org/project/easyxtb/) and can be installed with `pip` or any PyPI-compatible package manager.

 The `easyxtb` package also forms the basis for [`avo_xtb`](https://github.com/matterhorn103/avo_xtb), a plugin for the 3D chemical visualization software [Avogadro 2](https://two.avogadro.cc) that provides an in-app interface to the xtb program for quick and accurate calculations, as well as the CREST program for extended functionality.

 ## Usage